Madrid Metro - The Underground City (ep. 2)

-- The 8 line is the only one that connects the city with the Madrid-Barajas airport
+- Line 8 is the only one connecting the city with Madrid-Barajas airport

 - Line 6 is circular and surrounds the center of Madrid

-- It is good to get your subscriptions for tourists, go out cheaper
+- It's good to get season tickets for tourists, come out cheaper

-- In the underground city everything is very well signaled
+- In the underground city everything is very well signposted